 Being the 11th most visited city in the world, I can see why Rome and Italy in general is a popular destination among couples and especially for newly weds.
 My new fiance actually wants to honeymoon in either Italy or South Africa.
 South Africa would have been nice but the food, history, and attractions is why we ultimately decided to go with Rome.
 So below is our rundown of attractions to visit during our 10 day visit which will hopefully help you future Rome-ers plan a trip.
-We also skipped the hotel route and booked a great apartment in heart of Rome through Oh-Rome.
+We also skipped the hotel route and booked an apartment, but of course the choice is yours.

 The Rome Bucket List